All Episodes

 Yeah, thank you, Fred Upton.

-Fred Upton, by the way, the new guy.
+Fred Upton, by the way, the new guy, this is the revolution of November the 2nd.

-We now have a strong conservative chairman of uh the relevant committee, House Committee on this, and it's Fred Upton, who believes in all this nonsense, all this nonsense.
+We now have a strong Conservative chairman of the relevant committee, House Committee on this, and it's Fred Upton who believes in all this nonsense, all this nonsense.

-You break a light bulb, throw away the carpet, uh, throw away your canning jar, keep a playing a bunch of playing cards.
+You break a light bulb, throw away the carpet, throw away your canning jar, keep a bunch of playing cards.

-Uh you can't, by the way, stick any contaminated clothes in the washer because, says the Environmental Protection Agency, uh, mercury fragments in the clothing will contaminate the machine and pollute the sewage system.
+You can't, by the way, stick any contaminated clothes in the washer because, says the Environmental Protection Agency, mercury fragments in the clothing will contaminate the machine and pollute the sewage system.

-So even if you do everything right, the the little old lady next door who's eighty-seven and perhaps isn't up to speed on the curly fry light bulb, maybe she'll just uh break a light bulb and she'll put the thing in the washer and it'll and it'll uh and it'll contaminate the sewage system.
+So even if you do everything right, the little old lady next door who's 87 and perhaps isn't up to speed on the Curly Fry light bulb, maybe she'll just break a light bulb and she'll put the thing in the washer and it'll contaminate the sewage system.

-So only one thing can be said with certain that the ensuing kidney and brain damage caused by this is gonna make one hell of a class action lawsuit circa 2030.
+So only one thing can be said with certain, that the ensuing kidney and brain damage caused by this is going to make one hell of a class action lawsuit circa 2030.

 This is big government at work.

-It solved a problem that didn't need there's nothing wrong with Edison's light bulb.
+It solved a problem that didn't, there's nothing wrong with Edison's light bulb.

-It's the great iconic American invention, the great uh embodiment of American dynamism of the nineteenth century.
+It's the great iconic American invention, the great embodiment of American dynamism of the 19th century.

-And what did we do in the twenty-first century?
+And what did we do in the 21st century?

 We banned it.